Akshay-Srivatsan/ox64-bootloader/README.md

 The Ox64 has an unusual architecture; it has three CPUs with different ISAs.

-* The "D0" (or "MM") CPU is the primary one; it is an RV64IMAFC T-Head C906 core running at 480 MHz.
+* The "D0" (or "MM", or "DSP") CPU is the primary one; it is an RV64IMAFC T-Head C906 core running at 480 MHz.
 It has an MMU and is capable of running Linux.
-* The "M0" CPU is a device coprocessor; it is an RV32IMAFC T-Head E906 core running at 320 MHz.
-Annoyingly, many devices only send interrupts to this core, so it needs to relay them to the D0.
+* The "M0" (or "MCU") CPU is a device coprocessor; it is an RV32IMAFC T-Head E906 core running at 320 MHz.
+Annoyingly, many peripherals only send interrupts to this core, so it needs to relay them to the D0.
 * The "LP" CPU is a low-power coprocessor; it is an RV32EMC T-Head E902 core running at 150 MHz.
 Not much is known about this CPU.